 Washington’s vulnerable wild sheep: working to conserve the bighorn

 When you think of the animals that Conservation Northwest works to protect and restore, what comes to mind?
 You may have a mental image of wolves, grizzly bears, or fishers.
-While it is true that our organization has placed emphasis on recovering historically-persecuted and nearly extinct carnivores in Washington, we’re also quietly working to help conserve a different kind of native species, one of the hoofed variety: the bighorn sheep.
+While it is true that our organization has placed emphasis on recovering historically-persecuted and nearly extinct carnivores in Washington, through our Sagelands Heritage Program we’re also quietly working to help conserve a different kind of native species, one of the hoofed variety: the bighorn sheep.

-About 1,700 mountain bighorns range in herds across parts of Eastern Washington, particularly in southeast Washington and the eastern slopes of the Cascades, but they once numbered at around 1.5 – 2 million throughout the American West at the beginning of the 20th century.
+Today, about 1,700 mountain bighorns range in approximately 18 herds across parts of Eastern Washington, particularly in the canyon country of southeast Washington and the eastern slopes of the Cascades, but they once numbered at around 1.5 – 2 million throughout the American West at the beginning of the 20th century.
 Today, 70,000 exist throughout the Western states.
 Historic overhunting, habitat loss and, most significantly, the spread of the pneumonia pathogen from domestic sheep to wild herds led to the extirpation of bighorns from Washington by the mid-1920s.
 It is only thanks to reintroduction efforts that our state once again has this native species roaming our landscapes, but the threat of disease still looms over the long-term success of the bighorn.

 As the West was settled with landowners and livestock ranchers, the onset of domestic sheep grazing in close proximity to wild bighorn herds led to the transfer of the pneumonia bacteria Mycoplasma ovipneumoniae from the former to the latter.
 Domestic sheep can carry the pathogen with relatively minor effect, but bighorn sheep, who never evolved immune systems that could effectively combat it, were unable to withstand this non-native pathogen.
 The disease is now the largest threat to bighorn populations in North America.